"Sharing knowledge is the most fundamental act of friendship. Because it is a way you can give something without loosing something."

-Over the years, various Provinces have initiated development projects that offer fly fishing & ,in some instances, fly tying to the Youth and those less advantaged in their communities.
+Some leaders in our Provinces are doing great things to inspire others in not only learning fly fishing and fly tying, but also Conservation of their river systems and the species inhabiting them.
+Over the years, some have initiated development projects to the Disabled, Youth and those less advantaged in their communities.
 Feel free to read about these below.

 Thendela Fly Fishing Project